yjy-97/MssNet/README.md

 # Visualization
 We provide t_SNE and Grad-CAM visualization modules of MssNet.<br>
-Please contact yejiayu97@outlook.com for the pre-trained model！
+Please contact yejiayu97@outlook.com for the pre-trained weights！